 - Pressing across the body wall.
 This can be relatively easy, or it can be very difficult.
 Some owners with amenable and chilled pets can be taught to do this.
 But it is a skill, and it is quite possible to rupture the bladder inside the abdomen with inappropriate technique.

 - Catheterisation.
-The intermittent placement of catheters in males is usually easy and we often train owners how to do this.
-In females it is not so easy.
+The intermittent placement of catheters in males is usually straightforward, and we often train owners how to do this.
+In females, it is not so easy.
 Placement of an indwelling catheter is possible but usually results in urinary tract infection (UTI).

-- X-rays – General anaesthetic is usually required to get well positioned images.
-Simple x-rays are of very limited use on their own.
-Narrowed disc spaces and mineralised intervertebral discs can give a clue as to the location of the problem but x-rays are almost never enough to allow surgery, and even if a problem can be seen/suspected with x-rays, other imaging is required to confirm and to check for injuries at other intervertebral spaces.
+- X-rays – General anaesthetic is usually required to get well-positioned images.
+Simple X-rays are of minimal use on their own.
+Narrowed disc spaces and mineralised intervertebral discs can give a clue as to the location of the problem, but x-rays are rarely enough to allow surgery, and even if a problem can be seen/suspected with X-rays, other imaging is required to confirm and to check for injuries at other intervertebral spaces.

 - Myelography – General anaesthetic is required.
-A contrast agent is injected into the fluid around the central nervous system using a needle introduced either just behind the skull or more commonly just in front of the pelvis.
+A contrast agent is injected into the fluid around the central nervous system using a needle introduced just behind the skull or, more commonly, just in front of the pelvis.
 There are small risks associated with myelography over and above the risks of the GA.
 The risks of myelography are often outweighed by the ease and speed with which a myelogram can direct a surgical approach.
-Myelography is not as sensitive in indicating problems when they are at the lower end of the spinal canal.
+Myelography is not as sensitive in indicating problems at the spinal canal's lower end.

 - Advanced imaging – General anaesthetic is required.
-CT myelography or MRI scans are excellent, but a lot more expensive and less widely available than myelography.
-Advanced imaging gives more information on the soft tissues and boney structures of the spinal canal than myelography.
+CT myelography or MRI scans are excellent but much more expensive and less widely available than myelography.
+Advanced imaging gives more information on the spinal canal's soft tissues and boney structures than myelography.

 How is prognosis affected by medical versus surgical management?

-The difference in outcome between medical and surgical treatment is not expected to be significant in grades 1 and 2 so medical treatment is usually advisable, with surgery being reserved for cases that haven’t responded within a few weeks or where pain is unmanageable.
-90-95% of grade 1-2 cases are successfully managed.
-By “success”, we mean an outcome where the patient is comfortable, continent, and capable of getting around on their legs (although they may not be neurologically normal and so they may still look a little drunk).
+The difference in outcome between medical and surgical treatment is not expected to be significant in grades 1 and 2, so medical treatment is usually advisable.
+Surgery is reserved for cases that haven’t responded within a few weeks or where the pain is unmanageable.
+90-95% of grade 1-2 cases are successfully managed by “success” we mean an outcome where the patient is comfortable, continent, and capable of getting around on their legs (although they may not be neurologically normal and may still look a little drunk).

-Surgically managed grade 3 cases usually do as well, though the success rate in medically managed ones begins to fall away.
-At grade 4, only about half of the medically managed ones will be successful whereas 90% of the surgically managed ones will be.
+Surgically managed grade 3 cases usually do as well, though the success rate in medically managed ones begins to disappear.
+At grade 4, only about half of the medically managed ones will be successful, whereas 90% of the surgically managed ones will be.
 At grade 5, there is negligible hope of success with medical management and about half of the surgically managed ones will get better.
 Where dogs have become grade 5 (“deep pain negative”) very quickly, the outcome is less likely to be good.
-This is because the sudden signs suggest contusion predominates over compression and surgery is less likely to be helpful.
-When the patient becomes deep pain negative over a few days, compression injury predominates over contusion and so the outcome with surgery is more likely to be favourable SO LONG AS SURGERY OCCURS WITHIN HOURS OF THE PATIENT BECOMING DEEP PAIN NEGATIVE.
+This is because the sudden signs suggest contusion predominates over-compression, and surgery is less likely to be helpful.
+Compression injury predominates over contusion when the patient becomes deep pain negative over a few days.
+So the outcome of surgery is more likely to be favourable SO LONG AS SURGERY OCCURS WITHIN HOURS OF THE PATIENT BECOMING DEEP PAIN NEGATIVE.

-It can be difficult to decide between medical management or surgical management of grade 2-disc disease sometimes.
+It can be challenging to decide between medical management or surgical management of grade 2-disc disease sometimes.

 - Finance and other time commitments that the owner has.
-Owners have the lives and situations that they have, and if there is just not the means of providing proper aftercare to give a reasonable chance of success, then it is often wise to admit that sooner rather than later.
+Owners have the lives and situations they have, and if there is no means of providing proper aftercare to give a reasonable chance of success, then it is often wise to admit that sooner rather than later.

 - The compliance of the patient (a dog that lets you catheterise it with a wag of the tail makes a much better candidate for surgery than one that tries to bite you!)

-- The ultimate prognosis – owners need to think very, very hard before embarking on surgery for a grade 5 case.
-This is definitely a time to listen hard to the head as well as the heart.
+- The ultimate prognosis – owners need to think very hard before embarking on surgery for a grade 5 case.
+This is definitely a time to listen hard to the head and heart.

 - The ease with which the patient’s bladder and urinary output can be managed in the post-op period.